 I didn't pay much attention to the naming formats available as this can often be easily corrected or isn't important.
 Imo an important feature is having a start & end time parameter, makes life easier.
 A help file that details exactly (and perhaps graphically) how the extraction is done may help alleviate some of my concerns regarding variable frame rate and equal spacing of samples.

 Perhaps ironically, only the 2 free software options allowed MTS files, where I had to remux first for the other 2 ( 3/4 could handle mkv, they all handled .mp4 and .mov).
 This remuxing brings its own problems, more on that later.

-As part of my research presentation I wanted a snazzy movie showing my videoresults side by side at the same time; so people can visually compare the measurements.
-I wanted to add 4 video files of equal specs, just differing in content, into 1 video showing each subvideo in a quarter of the screen.
-I also wanted to make sure I didn't resize the individual videos (pixelwise) or let them start out of synch.
+As part of my research presentation I wanted a movie showing my videoresults side by side at the same time; so people can visually compare the measurements.
+I had 4 video files of equal specs, just differing in content.
+I wanted to add these into 1 video showing each subvideo in a quarter of the screen.
+I also wanted to make sure I didn't resize the individual videos (=lose resolution) or let them start out of synch.

 To my surprise adding 4 'overlay' tracks is not a very well supported feature, 2 is the max in half of the software suites.
 To get around this people resort to recursively using PiP, however every iteration requires encoding again, harming the video quality and costing alot of time.
 Although exporting in uncompressed may have been a solution, the export options are often also limited

 Windows movie maker is basic, kinda expected that, but seems you can download a PiP effect for splitscreening 2 videos.
 Didn't know that then so moved on to next.

 AVS got me excited, but gave me too little control over the PiP elements since needed to move and crop them a bit so they'd fit on my 1600x1200 black background image.
 In short I couldn't fit them nicely 2x2 due to lack of tools.
 So moved on again.